itrelease/chat-task/README.md

 ## What is it
-It’s a SPA socket.io based chat interface
+It’s a SPA socket.io based chat application

 ## Prerequisite
 * Tested on NodeJS v12.14.1